Yahyakiani/Css_Notes/Islamiat/Islamiat Notes.md

 5. Distinction between halal and haram
 6. Equity not Equality
 7. Principle of Moderation in Materialism
-8. Principle of Justice
+8. Principle of Justice (Milawat,Monopoly)
 9. Economic Freedom
 10. Hoarding
-11. Social Welfare(Bait ul Maal)

 - Comparison between Capitalism, Communism and Islamic System